Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

 TO "serviceAccount:<service_account_name>@<project>.iam.gserviceaccount.com";
 ```

-If you would like to provide more granular access, you can provide us with read-only access to specific tables or views by following to instructions [here](https://cloud.google.com/bigquery/docs/table-access-controls-intro).
+If you would like to provide more granular access, you can provide us with read-only access to specific tables or views by following the instructions [here](https://cloud.google.com/bigquery/docs/table-access-controls-intro).

 ## Connecting your Warehouse to Eppo